mlflow/mlflow/examples/flower_classifier/README.rst

 Running this Example
 ^^^^^^^^^^^^^^^^^^^^

-You can run the example as a standard MLflow run.
+You can run the example as a standard MLflow project.

 .. code:: bash